isomerpages/mlaw-marketingshopfront/_singapore-law/0-why-choose-Singapore-law.md

 Click [here](#top) to return to the top

-**International standards**
+### International standards

-Singapore adheres to international commercial standards and has ratified many multilateral commercial law treaties, such as the UN Convention on Contracts for the International Sale of Goods, the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards, the Singapore Convention on Mediation, and the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks.
+Singapore adheres to international commercial standards and has ratified many multilateral commercial law treaties, such as the Hague Convention on Choice of Court Agreements, the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards, the Singapore Convention on Mediation,  the UN Convention on Contracts for the International Sale of Goods, the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks and various other international agreements.

 Click [here](#top) to return to the top

-**Business-friendly framework**
+### Business-friendly framework

 Singapore laws include an established and well-developed body of commercial laws, equipped to deal with cross-border transactions.
 In particular: